godotlauncher/launcher-docs/docs/getting-started/create-project.md

 ## Add an Existing Project

 Already have a Godot project?
-Click **Add**, pick the folder that contains `project.godot`, and the launcher will register it without moving any files.
-The project then appears in your **Projects** list, ready to launch with the best matching editor.
+Drag its `project.godot` file (or several at once) into the **Projects** screen, or click **Add** and pick the folder that contains `project.godot`.
+The launcher registers each project without moving any files and shows progress while importing multiple items.
+Every project then appears in your **Projects** list, ready to launch with the best matching editor.

 For version-selection rules, Mono handling, and integration details, visit [Add an Existing Project](/getting-started/add-existing-project).